DubsterDev/MicroMonkey/CONTRIBUTING.md

  - This changelog must be copied over to [otherUiManager.js](web/src/otherUiManager.js) on line 208, obviously modified to fit the right format.
  - Then you can deploy the changes with `npm run deploy` (which will build MicroMonkey with Vite and then deploy with Firebase in release) or `npm run build`, and then the built MicroMonkey can be found in the [dist folder](web/dist/)
  - Change the [README](README.md) to reflect the release stage, and tag the last commit for this version with the version number in the format `v1.2.0`.

+## Setting up for the Android app
+Before being able to build the android app, you'll have to create a keystore, using the following command: `keytool -genkey -v -keystore key.keystore -alias micromonkey -keyalg RSA -keysize 2048 -validity 365000`, in the [android](android/) directory.

+You'll also need to add the `apksigner.bat` to your PATH.
+You can [search to find out information about this](https://www.google.com/search?q=android+apksigner+add+to+path)